Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Results

-\subsection{Symbolic Regression with Ipsen's Method and UPINNs}
+\subsection{Symbolic Regression with Ipsen's method and UPINNs}

-We tested our method on first order and second order differential equations, comparing the results of discovered expression through UPINNs and AI-Feynman.
-Each graph represents the true hidden function, compared with the function regressed using the models evaluated at the corresponding dataset.\\
+We tested our method on three differential equations, i.e. the extended logistic growth equation (both noisy and noiseless data), the rotating bead equation of motion, and the extended Lotka-Volterra system of ODEs, comparing the results of discovered expression through UPINNs and PySR to the true equation.